 Whether by river or ocean, I adore small ships, and the Viking Star is peerless in her class.
-She is a thing of beauty, and her lovely sister ships, the Viking Sea and Viking Sky are scheduled to set sail in 2016 and 2017, respectively.
+She is a thing of beauty, and her sister ships are equally as lovely.

-Here’s hoping you find a reason to cruise the Mediterranean on the Viking Star . . . .
+Here’s hoping you find a reason to cruise the Mediterranean with Viking . . . .

 We Would Love to Hear from You!

 Jerry and I enjoy dialogue with our readers, especially when they share insider tips and little-known stories from destinations around the world.
-If you have cruised the Mediterranean, what location intrigued you the most?
+If you have already had the opportunity to cruise the Mediterranean, what location intrigued you the most?
 And if you have a travel story to tell, let’s hear it!
 We invite you to leave your comments and questions below, and we always respond!